AlessioMongelluzzo/PowerEnJoy/rasd/chapter1/Chapter1.md

 The system should prevent users who failed to pay due to insufficient funds from using the service until they pay off their debt.
 The system promotes diligent behaviour of drivers by applying a discount on the fare.
 The system should charge the user an additional fee when a car is unnecessarily reserved or when, at the end of the ride, the car is left in a state requiring specific intervention by PowerEnJoy employees.
+The system interacts with PowerEnJoy employees in order to notice them when a car needs a maintenance intervention.
 The system is provided with an optional module:
 - **Money saving option** allows the driver to specify the destination of the ride.
 The system will then suggest an optimal charging area to park at, in order to get a discount on the fare.